Nigma91/alx-system_engineering-devops/0x00-shell_basics/README.md

 5. I love numbers - display current directory contents.
 Long format, with user and group IDs displayed numerically, and hidden files (starting with .).
 6. Welcome - script that creates a directory named my_first_directory in the /tmp/ directory.
 7. Betty in my first directory - moves the file betty from /tmp/ to /tmp/my_first_directory.
+8. Bye bye Betty - deletes the file betty in /tmp/my_first_directory.
+9. Bye bye My first directory - deletes the directory my_first_directory that is in the /tmp directory.